 We encourage children to drink water in school to help improve levels of concentration.
-Children are aware that drinking water helps them to avoid being dehydrated and that this helps to stop headaches etc. Children from each class have the responsibility of topping up water bottles during the dinner hour.
+Children are aware that drinking water helps them to avoid being dehydrated.

 Sweets and chewing gum are not permitted in school.

-Your child may go home for lunch, bring sandwiches or have a school dinner.
+Your child may bring a packed lunch or have a school dinner.